tesera/terraform-modules/docs/Multi Account Setup.md

 1. Services activation can take up to 24h.
 1. `terraform apply` `./master/state`
 1. `terraform apply` `./master/account`
+1. You should of received an `AWS Organizations email verification request`, Click `Verify your email address` in the email.
+1. Setup Login Account *
 1. Delete `terraform` User from account
-1. Verify email on master account
 1. Setup Sub Accounts *
-1. Setup Login Account *

 \* See collection of steps below.